tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: test go south
 		- DONE: test east & west (no weapon)
 		- DONE: test 'eat biscuits'
-		- INPROC: there should be at least one item here (like the mailbox & leaflet)
+		- DONE: there should be at least one item here (like the mailbox & leaflet)
 			- IDEA: WR postbox / mail slot w/ ancient scroll certifying bright castle to be Grue-Free
 			- IDEA: (not very convincing - cert largely tells dark and dangerous places not explored)
 				- IDEA: lock has only just recently crumbled from rust and neglect